Quality & Outcomes: CABG Procedures

 Penn is a leader in innovative approaches to coronary artery bypass grafting (CABG) for the treatment of high-risk patients with cardiovascular disease.

 Off-pump CABG Procedures

 Cardiopulmonary bypass (CPB) is identified with a variety of potential complications, including hemolysis and vascular damage.
 Off-pump CABG procedures avoid CPB and have a number of reported benefits, including reduced average postoperative hospital stay, fewer blood transfusions and quicker recovery.
-At Penn, Y. Joseph Woo, MD, and W. Clark Hargrove III, MD, now perform the majority of CABG surgeries as off-pump procedures.
+At Penn, W. Clark Hargrove III, MD now performs the majority of CABG surgeries as off-pump procedures.

 All Arterial Aortic “No–Touch” Off–Pump CABG

 Cardiovascular surgeons at Penn are performing all arterial "no-touch" off-pump CABG, which is especially useful for patients with cerebrovascular disease, carotid disease, atherosclerosis and other comorbidities.
 The benefits of this procedure include long-term graft patency, a reduced risk of stroke and revascularization equivalent to standard CABG procedures.

 Need an appointment?
 Request one online 24 hours/day, 7 days/week or call 800-789-PENN (7366) to speak to a referral counselor.